snapframework/heist/README.md

 [![Build Status](https://travis-ci.org/snapframework/heist.svg?branch=master)](https://travis-ci.org/snapframework/heist)

+!!!
+This is a fork of `heist` released to Hackage, with [this PR](https://github.com/snapframework/heist/pull/130) applied on top of upstream master.
+!!!

 Heist, part of the [Snap Framework](http://www.snapframework.com/), is a Haskell library for xml/html templating.
 It uses simple XML tags to bind values to your templates in a straightforward way.
 For example, if you were to